+- In FR2, an inter-frequency L1-RSRP measurement layer i in Minter,i,j is contributed the number equal to the cell number for L1-RSRP measurement in this inter-frequency layer, which is candidate to be measured in gap j.

+Editor Note: The currennt Minter,i,j assumes all cells in the same frequency layer have the same SSB periodicity.
+FFS whether and how to address the case of different periodicities.
 If the number of configured inter-frequency and inter-RAT measuerement objects and NR PRS measurements on all positioning frequency layers is zero and the UE is configured with per UE gaps:

 FR1 intrafrequency measurement objects belong to group A